 This answer depends on the size of the community.
 Smaller, self-managed associations may have an elected treasurer, financial officer, or president that is responsible for compiling financial documents.
 In such cases, it is a good idea to use a professional accountant to ensure that HOA accounting statements are prepared correctly before releasing them to board and community members.
 Remember, just because someone was elected treasurer, does not necessarily mean they have accounting experience.
 It is always best to hire a professional.
 Large homeowner’s associations have more complex budgets and will usually have a management company, such as CSM, that handles all financial data.

-If statements are self-prepared by an elected community member, make sure that there is a backup of all financial records.
+When an elected community member self prepares financial statements, make sure that there is a backup of all financial records.
 In the unfortunate event that something happens and the preparer is no longer able to maintain their responsibilities, it can be difficult for the next person to learn their accounting methods or sometimes even gain access to the records.

 Whether an HOA is made up of ten units or ten thousand units, it could be beneficial to hire a management company to ensure that everything is being run as efficiently and effectively as possible.
 When looking into property management companies, it is important to look for a company with a strong financial background.
-The entire community association becomes ineffective if the finances are not well kept.
+The entire community association becomes ineffective if there is improper handling of finances.

 Hire a company such as CSM to provide financial management assistance.
 It can only make life easier for the board of directors.
-It also gives community members peace of mind, with all finances being managed accurately and efficiently.
+It also gives community members peace of mind when there is accurate and efficient management of finances.